Two items appear below:

 eighteen other sisters, was incarcerated in Auschwitz to work

 the hotel serving the families of the SS men employed there:

-In the hotel they made contact with other 'sisters' and arranged to have regular Bible meetings in the toilet:
+'sisters' and arranged to have regular Bible meetings in the toilet:

 Many 'brothers and sisters' were given permission to make short visits to relatives living nearby.